blasko03/pdf_gem/README.md

 > 2. Page styles are not visible inside templates.

 ## Troubleshooting
 In development enviroment if the server runs in single thead mode the app will go in deadlock.
 Youm must run the server in multithread mode.
+If you use puma as dev server you can start the server with `puma -w 3`

 ## Contributing
 You are welcome to contribute.